East Peckham: Settlement and amenities

 Chidley Cross).
 These straddle the River Medway.
 It was economically focussed on hop growing and other agriculture, in which sector plant growing remains economically important, including two garden centres.
 Beltring includes The Hop Farm Country Park, including outdoor cinema, escape room and two restaurants and the world's largest collection of Oast Houses.

 Hale Street is another residential area to the east of the main village.

-Pound Road has most of the village's amenities including the primary school, Co-op convenience store, local shops and the now closed Merry Boys pub.
+Pound Road has most of the village's amenities including the primary school, Co-op convenience store and local shops.

-Brookside Garden Centre is located in the village, and was opened in 1968.

 Transport

 East Peckham is bypassed by the A228 road which is the closest major road to the village.

 The village is served by the Arriva Southern Counties routes 6 and 6A which provide connections to Tunbridge Wells and Maidstone as well as the Go-Coach route 208 to Tonbridge.

 Beltring railway station on the Medway Valley Line is the closest rail station to East Peckham and is served by hourly Southeastern train services to Tonbridge, Maidstone and Strood.